sakalu1234/Cyclistic-Case-Study/README.md

-****Then I calculated the ride_lenghth_time and the day of week.
+****Then I calculated the ride length time and the day of the week.
 By knowing how long do they ride can help us to know our customers’ behavior better.

 	agg_data as (
 	SELECT